xelathan/xelathan/README.md

 🎓 Pursuing a M.S. at SJSU in Computer Engineering

-🌱 Currently diving into Database Optimization and 3D CAD Optimization.
+🌱 Currently diving into CAD parametic modeling software.

 ⚽️ In my free time I like to play football and build mechanical keyboards